 Gallbladder cancer is often hard to find.
 That’s partly due to where the gallbladder

-is in the body.
-And many people don’t have symptoms in the early stages of the disease.
+is in the body and because many people don’t have symptoms in the early stages of

 If your healthcare provider thinks you might have gallbladder cancer, you will need

 certain exams and tests to be sure.
 Diagnosing gallbladder cancer starts with your

 healthcare provider asking you questions.
 He or she will ask you about your health

 history, your symptoms, risk factors, and family history of disease.
 Your healthcare

 provider will also give you a physical exam.